Anthreon/movies/README.md

 This project was created with React framework
 Check package.json for used packages

+Project consists of three main pages: Entry page, Favourite movies page and Movie detail page.
+On Entry page you can search for your favourite movie and click on any movie card to open Movie detail page for specific movie.
+On Movie detail page its up to you if you add movie to your favourite movies with star icon or remove it from favourite movies.

+From Entry page you can visit favourite movies with link in right top corner.

+Application is divided into several folders:

+In assets you find used images.

+Components folder consists all used components accross app.

+In custom hooks folder there is useDebounce hook for reducing number API calls wen searching for movie

+In routing folder you will find MainRoutes which is whole routing for application

+There are three context files in store folder. favourite movies context is used for handling logic of adding and removing favourite movies as well as fetching them from local storage.
+Scroll history context is used for keeping scroll history for currently existing pages.
+Search context holds search input which user typed into input field.

+Types folder contains shared interfaces which are used across app.

+Util folder contains constants, helper functions which could be used anywhere and http file containing fetching logic of movies.

 ## Available Scripts

 In the project directory, you can run: